-A fallacy is characterized as an error in argument dependent upon an unsound or illogical contention.
-There are numerous distinctive sorts of such mistakes that can happen that we can come across in our everyday life.
+A fallacy is an erroneous argument dependent upon an unsound or illogical contention.
+There are many fallacy examples that we can find in everyday conversations.

 Here are a few well-known kinds of fallacies you might experience when making an argument:

 Appeal to ignorance happens when one individual utilizes another individual’s lack of information on a specific subject as proof that his or her own particular argument is right.

 This sort of error is also known as “Argumentum Verecundia” (argument from modesty).
 Instead of concentrating on the benefits of an argument, the arguer will attempt to append their argument to an individual of power or authority in an effort to give trustworthiness to their argument.